 f stands for the frequency in MHz

-Formula for Physical length of antenna
+The formula for the Physical length of an antenna

 ϱ = 142 / f